thavel/nyuki/README.md

 * Capabilities exposure through a REST API.

 This library has been written to perform the features above in a reliable, single-threaded, asynchronous and concurrent-safe environment.
 The core engine of a nyuki implementation is the asyncio event loop (a single loop is used for all features).
-A wrapper is also provide to ease the use of asynchronous calls over the actions nyukis are inteded to do.
+A wrapper is also provided to ease the use of asynchronous calls over the actions nyukis are inteded to do.

 ## Usage
 You can see Nyukis examples into the examples folder.